SiddharthaAnand/internet-speed-plotter/README.md

 The vaules denote the speed, unit and time of the day respectively.

 ## plot
-Real-time values graph as a plot

-Change frequency every second
+Real-time values graph as a plot, change frequency : every second
 ```
 >>> python plot_data.py
 ```